NDCMS/lobster/README.md

 adjustment.
 Check in them`lobster.py` for minimum settings (currently 1100 Mb for memory, 4 Gb for disk).

+## Using foremen

+To lessen the load on the master spooling out sandboxes and handling communication with workers, foreman can be used.
+They can be started with, e.g.:

+    nohup work_queue_worker -olog_foreman_n -dall --foreman-name \
+        lobster-foreman-n -M lobster_chowder -s /tmp/<some_directory> --specify-log \
+        foreman_n.log --timeout=86400

+## Using `work_queue_pool`

+When using foremen, `work_queue_pool` can be used to relieve the user of the manual management of workers, and distribute them evenly between foremen.
+To run 950 users, for example, use `work_queue_pool` with the following configuration file:

+    distribution: lobster-foreman.*=950
+    max_workers: 950
+    min_workers: 950

 ## Altering the worker environment

 The following environment variables may be set to influence the environment